legends2k/blog/content/note/arch_install.md

 This also seems to be [a non-issue](https://bbs.archlinux.org/viewtopic.php?pid=1204644#p1204644).

 This completes my Arch Linux installation process.
 The newly installed Arch now has be configured and maintained 😊.
-In the follow-up article, I’ll cover
+The [Arch Linux Configuration][] article covers

 * Xfce4 desktop environment
 * Dual GPU set up